Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 Dedicated web applications for business

-The business case for web application creation is fairly obvious.
+The business case for web application creation is apparent.

-They do not need to be adapted to the requirements of different operating systems (they operate in a web browser environment).
+They don't need to be adapted to the requirements of different operating systems (they operate in a web browser environment).

 Web application distribution is much easier than applications installed on the user's devices.